Calcite: Chemical

 If the amount of dissolved carbon dioxide drops, the reaction reverses to precipitate calcite.
 As a result, calcite can be either dissolved by groundwater or precipitated by groundwater, depending on such factors as the water temperature, pH, and dissolved ion concentrations.
 When conditions are right for precipitation, calcite forms mineral coatings that cement rock grains together and can fill fractures.
 When conditions are right for dissolution, the removal of calcite can dramatically increase the porosity and permeability of the rock, and if it continues for a long period of time, may result in the formation of caves.
 Continued dissolution of calcium carbonate-rich formations can lead to the expansion and eventual collapse of cave systems, resulting in various forms of karst topography.

 Calcite exhibits an unusual characteristic called retrograde solubility: it is less soluble in water as the temperature increases.
 Calcite is also more soluble at higher pressures.

 Pure calcite has the composition CaCO3.
 However, the calcite in limestone often contains a few percent of magnesium.
 Calcite in limestone is divided into low-magnesium and high-magnesium calcite, with the dividing line placed at a composition of 4% magnesium.
 High-magnesium calcite retains the calcite mineral structure, which is distinct from that of dolomite, MgCa(CO3)2.
 Calcite can also contain small quantities of iron and manganese.
 Manganese may be responsible for the fluorescence of impure calcite, as may traces of organic compounds.

 Distribution

 Calcite is found all over the world, and its leading global distribution is as follows:

-The United States
+United States

 Calcite is found in many different areas in the United States.
 One of the best examples is the Calcite Quarry in Michigan.
 The Calcite Quarry is the largest carbonate mine in the world and has been in use for more than 85 years.
 Large quantities of calcite can be mined from these sizeable open pit mines.